neema20/SimplyU/README.md

 #SimpliiU

-Not to be mistaken for a 'Female Cosmetic', SimplyU allows you to Prepare an SD Card with Homebrew.
+Not to be mistaken for a 'Female Cosmetic',SimpliiU allows you to Prepare an SD Card with Homebrew.
 This makes it incredibly easy for Lazy people, or if you're new to the Homebrew Scene!

 ##Introduction: